 In aircraft, epoxies are used as a binder for reinforcements such as glass, carbon, or Kevlar™.
 The resulting composite materials are strong, but very light weight.
 Epoxy resins are versatile and can be made to resist the extreme temperatures experienced by aircraft and improve aircraft safety by retarding flames.

-Most airplanes have polycarbonate inside interiors—reducing airplane vehicle weight and increasing fuel efficiency.
+Most airplanes make use of polycarbonate plastics inside interiors—reducing airplane vehicle weight and increasing fuel efficiency.
 Shatterproof polycarbonate is also an important safety feature in aircraft windows.

 Glazing and Signage in Building and Construction